Welcome to this new “Get inspired by…” article.

 His old-school work-out routine

 One of the most important thing in this article will be to see what his program looked like.
 Arnold was probably the hardest working bodybuilder of his time!
-The volume he used to do was phenomenal compared to most of what other bodybuilders used to do!
+The volume he used to do was phenomenal compared to most of what other bodybuilders of the time would use.

 Let’s get into it and see what you can get from it as a natural bodybuilder.

-We also have to take in consideration that it was Arnold’s full job so he could afford to train this much almost every day.
+We also have to take in consideration that it was Arnold’s full-time job, so he could afford to train this much almost every day.
 The better you want to get, the more time you will have to invest into bodybuilding.
+However, for most of us, it’s not realistic to train 12 times a week and spend the rest of our time eating/sunbathing!

-This just comes back to what you really want to do!
-Nonetheless, start small but try and see if you can’t do more than last time!
+This just comes back to your priorities, commitments, and how seriously you want to be a bodybuilder!
+No matter your schedule, start small but try and see if you can’t do more than last time.

 What you probably should not take from Arnold’s program if you are natural